Newsboat – A Command line RSS/Atom Feed Reader For Text Consoles

 To remove the feeds, just delete the URL in the urls file.

-If you’re using a Arch based Linux distribution, I know a good advice to read the Arch news page before updating your system.
-The reason for doing this is you can read the Arch news about current updating issues before updating your Arch Linux.
+If you’re using a Arch based Linux distribution, I know a good way to read the Arch news page before updating your system.
+The reason for doing this is you can read the Arch news about current updating issues before actually updating your Arch Linux.

-Add the Arch news link in ~/.newsbeuter/urls file:
+Add the Arch news link in ~/.newsboat/urls file:

 Open your ~/.bashrc file and add the following line: